xsuite/xsuite/docs/xobjexample.rst

                 }
         )

-The argument ``n_threads`` can specify the name of an arhement of the C function from which the number of computing threads to be used in the GPU can be inferred.
+The argument ``n_threads`` can be used to specify the name of an argument of the C function from which the number of  threads to be used in the GPU can be inferred.

 Calling the kernel
 ------------------